 The team looking after you check how you are and see whether you have any problems or worries.
 The appointments also give you the chance to raise any concerns you have about your progress.

-How often you need follow up appointments depends on your type of non Hodgkin lymphoma and what treatment you had.
+How often you need follow up appointments depends on your type of NHL and what treatment you had.

-When you first finish treatment they will be more frequent.
-As time goes by and if all is well you will go to outpatient clinics less and less often.
+You will generally be seen every 2 to 3 months when you first finish treatment.
+As time goes by and if all is well, you will go to outpatient clinics less and less often.
 Your appointments may only be once a year once you are in long term remission.

 Where you have them

 You go to the cancer clinic if you have had chemotherapy or radiotherapy and see your lymphoma specialist.